 Janet joined Eton College in 2011.
 She is a non-executive director of Henderson High Income Trust plc.

-Tom studied classics (‘Greats’) at Trinity College, Oxford and subsequently did his PGCE at Cambridge.
+Tom studied classics (‘Greats’) at Trinity College, Oxford.
 He arrived at Eton in 1996 to teach Latin, Greek and ancient history.
-He also ran both the Junior Chronicle and Chronicle and coached rowing.
+He also ran both the Junior Chronicle and Chronicle, and coached rowing.

-Tom is a governor at Lambrook School and at The Langley Academy.
-He is married to Susannah and they have two young children.
+Tom is a governor at The Langley Academy.
+He is married to Susannah and they have two children.

 The Deputy Head (Co-Curricular) oversees the extensive co-curriculum at Eton, including sport, music, drama, outdoor education, CCF, community engagement and the societies programme.

 Jon is an English teacher who began his teaching career at Latymer Upper School in 1992 before moving to Eton in 2000, and becoming a House Master in 2009.